Torbet/fastapi-auth-example/README.md

 Passwords are securely hashed before storage.

-On successful login a token HTTP-only cookie is set with the JWT encoded credentials.
+On successful login, an HTTP-only `token` cookie is set with the JWT-encoded credentials.

 #### Additional Features